-Breast milk takes care of all the nutrition Your Baby needs during the early months of life.
+Breast milk takes care of all the nutrition Your Child needs during the early months of life.
 In order to do that most efficiently, your body keeps changing the milk mix, all to support your baby’s health better than anything.

 Three stages of breast milk